rmhcovid/screentool/README.md

 1. Download the .RED project file from the *latest_version* directory above
 2. TODO import this file into your REDCap install
 3. **critical** change the email addresses for staff alerts
-- change eregs.clinicians@yourhospital.org.au to your clinician address
+- change eregs.clinicians@yourhospital.org.au to your clinicians address
 - change eregs.wardclarks@yourhospital.org.au to your ward clerks address
 4. **critical** change the sms gateway address
 - change the first instrument rule @HIDDEN @DEFAULT='[p_mobilephone]*@smsgateway.ssg.org.au* to your SMS gateway
 5. TODO modifying for your organisation names, advice, etc
 6. TODO testing your new website
 7. TODO putting it into production

-To make the most of the tool we strongly recommend using a SMS service that messages patients as well as emailing htem.
-Twilio provides good REDCap integration.
-Other providers should work (eg. ClickSend, SMSGLobal etc) but are untested.

 ## Documentation